 The Children’s School, P.S.
 372, founded in 1992, continues to be groundbreaking in its educational philosophy and practice.
 It is the only elementary school in New York City where all children, from pre-K to fifth grade, work side by side throughout the school day with classmates who have a range of abilities and disabilities.

 This innovative model is called Integrated Co-teaching (ICT).
 The Children’s School is a unique collaborative effort between District 15 and the city-wide District 75 that oversees special education programs.
-Currently, our school serves a diverse group of approximately 550 children at The Children’s School location and at our Autism Spectrum Disorders site in MS 113, located in Fort Greene.
+Currently, our school serves a diverse group of approximately 550 children at The Children’s School ICT location and at our 6:1:1 site in MS 113, located in Fort Greene.

 The Children’s School is a district-wide school.
-It covers all of District 15, which includes, along with Park Slope, Windsor Terrace, Kensington, Sunset Park, Redhook, Carroll Gardens, Cobble Hill, and Boerum Hill.
+It covers all of District 15, which includes Park Slope, Windsor Terrace, Kensington, Sunset Park, Redhook, Carroll Gardens, Cobble Hill, and Boerum Hill.

 The Children’s School’s Mission